Team Forestipedia | Sharing all the best tips and secrets of the forest

 Children are three times more likely to be admitted to hospital for falling out of bed than falling out of a tree.* So what does that tell us about our connection with nature?
-Sobering findings that simply should not be ignored abounded at this year’s Nature Connections Interdisciplinary Conference, 2019.
+Sobering findings that simply should not be ignored abounded at the Nature Connections Interdisciplinary Conference.

 One of the conferences keynote speakers, Dame Fiona Reynolds, a former director general of the National Trust, spoke passionately about the 'Fight for Beauty' and explained eloquently how across history people have recognised instinctively the benefits of Nature Connectedness.
 Speaking of her hero, Octavia Hill, one of the early founders of the National Trust, she highlighted the enduring significance of her words which date back to the 1880s.